 Here is a safe assumption.
 Every week, you will have some people experiencing some level of Trauma in your services.

-Your church needs to understand that trauma survivors are present in every gathering, and you need a plan to address their felt needs.
+Your church needs to understand that trauma survivors are present in every gathering, and you need the plan to address their felt needs.

 Here are a few things to consider as you plan your ministry to trauma survivors.
 The following suggestions will benefit everyone in the congregation, not just trauma survivors.

 Provide a place of safety.
-Don’t assume they feel safe.
+Please don’t assume they feel safe.
 Be intentional and create a home that looks like safety is a priority.
 Trauma can become the filter and lens through which an individual interacts and experiences the world.
-Therefore, creating a safe environment to meet and share vulnerability is not just a priority but a necessity if you want them to come back.
+Therefore, creating a safe environment to meet and share vulnerability is not just a priority but a necessity if you want them to return.

 Let them know that Trauma is something that we as a congregation experience.
 Teach your congregation and ministry leaders to use the word we instead of me when discussing Trauma.
 This is especially powerful when used by the individual who brings the message.

 Grieve with those who are hurting.
 Don’t rush to judgment, explanation, or solution.
 Let people know that it is okay to grieve and lament the harm done by the Trauma.
-That grief is not a sign of spiritual immaturity or a lack of faith.
+Grief is not a sign of spiritual immaturity or a lack of faith.

 Remember that if you rush or prolong your pain, it will come back to haunt you.
 The process of grieving follows a pattern.
 Grief is essential for healing.

 Promote grace without shame.
 Shame often accompanies Trauma.
 The trauma survivor may blame themselves for what happened to them.
 Or their inability to move past the Trauma.
-This shame is made worse by the constant celebration of good news, joy, and the avoidance of lament in worship.
+This shame is made worse by constantly celebrating the good news and the avoidance of lament in worship.
 Point out the songs of lament in Psalm as an act of worship to your congregation.